>TOPICS

 Devadasi in the scriptures?

-However, according to Gayatri Chakravorty Spivak, there can be no talk of a Vedic sacred custom of temple dance.
+However, according to Gayatri Chakravorty Spivak, there is no such thing as a Vedic sacred custom of temple dancing.

-Helpful for today’s Devadasis would be a change in the law, that affects practical aspects of their lives.
-To send her children to school, for instance, a woman must know the name of the father.
+For today’s Devadasis, a change in the law that affects practical aspects of their lives would be helpful.
+For example, to send her children to school, a woman must know the father’s name.
 This is usually not possible for Devadasis.
-And so their children remain trapped in the cycle of poverty and illiteracy.
+As a result, their children remain trapped in the cycle of poverty and illiteracy.

 Dalit-feminism